 Fred Ochieng’, MD (Co-founder, Lwala Community Alliance)

-Fred is the third born of Margaret and Erastus Ochieng’s six children born in Lwala.
-He attended Alliance High School in Nairobi, Kenya and graduated from Dartmouth College in 2005.
-He graduated from Vanderbilt University School of Medicine in May 2010 and is a first year resident in medicine pediatrics at Vanderbilt University.
+Fred Ocheing’ is the third born of Margaret and Erastus Ochieng’s six children born in Lwala.
+He attended Alliance High School in Kikuyu, Kenya (just outside Nairobi) and graduated from Dartmouth College in 2005.
+He graduated from Vanderbilt University School of Medicine in May 2010 and completed residency in Internal Medicine and Pediatrics at VUMC in 2015.
+He is currently pursuing a cardiovascular medicine fellowship training at St. Louis University in Missouri.
 Family, faith, community support, and his friends in Kenya and abroad have helped him immensely in dealing with the painful loss of his parents.
 He and his brother, Milton Ochieng’, founded the Lwala Community Alliance and built the Ochieng’ Memorial Lwala Community Health Center to honor their parents who died of AIDS.

 Milton Ochieng’, MD (Co-founder, Lwala Community Alliance)

 Milton Ochieng’ grew up in the small rural village of Lwala in western Kenya.
 He is the second born in a family of four boys and two girls.
 His parents were both teachers.
 He attended Alliance High School in Nairobi, Kenya then attended Dartmouth College in the United States for his undergraduate studies.
-He graduated from the Vanderbilt University School of Medicine in 2008 and is a third year resident in internal medicine at Washington University in St. Louis.
+He graduated from the Vanderbilt University School of Medicine in 2008.
+Currently, Milton practices gastroenterology with the BJC Medical Group at Progress West Hospital, having completed his gastroenterology fellowship at Brown University and internal medicine at Washington University/Barnes Jewish Hospital in St. Louis, MO.
+Milton and his wife, Laura, live in St. Louis with their two daughters, Ma’lee and Madeleine.
 He and his younger brother, Frederick Ochieng’, founded the Lwala Community Alliance and built the Ochieng’ Memorial Lwala Community Health Center to honor their parents who died of AIDS.

 Senator Bill Frist, MD